 The mandate applies to all VAT-registered taxpayers making B2B, B2G, and B2C sales in Jordan.
 The scope is defined mainly by annual revenue; however, it has been progressively reduced by the ISTD over the phases.

 Businesses situated near a threshold boundary should take initiative and assess their scope position rather than waiting for formal notification from the ISTD.
-Revenue changes during a fiscal year can move a company into scope mid-cycle with very little time left for implementation.
 Free zone entities and businesses with mixed domestic and export revenues should get specific guidance from the ISTD on applicability.

 The e-Invoicing Process: Step by Step